cs97jjm3/cs97jjm3-prompt-refiner/README.md

   - **Creative** – Encourages imaginative responses
   - **Analytical** – Structured for logical, systematic output

+- **Auto-display** – Variants automatically appear when all 4 styles are saved
+- **Interactive React UI** – Visual comparison with copy/select buttons
 - **Diff view** – See exactly what changed between original and refined
 - **History tracking** – All prompts, variants, and decisions stored in SQLite
 - **No API keys** – Claude Desktop handles all the LLM work

+## Author

+Created by James at The Access Group for Business Analyst workflow optimization.

 ## Building the Extension